GoodOldTos/aranym/README.md

 ## Installation
 ### Copy Aranym data folder on the host side
+**Please note this section is no longer required as container should automatically download Aranym data.
+You should go directly to next section (Create docker-compose file).**

  Aranym data and configuration is expected to be found in /aranym folder in container.
 This folder **shall** be mapped to some host folder, e.g. /home/docker/aranym.
 Make sure docker user has full access to this folder.Expected content is available at  [aranym_data on goodoldtos.com](https://vision.goodoldtos.com/download/aranym_data.tar.xz) or [aranym_data on free.fr](http://vision.atari.org/download/aranym_data.tar.xz).

 So typically open a terminal to your docker host,, create a folder for sharing data with container and get this archive (first link should be faster):